mfkiwl/processor-simulator/README.md

 # Superscalar Processor

 As part of the Advanced Computer Archicture unit at the University of Bristol, we were tasked with creating a simulator of a superscalar processor.
 I chose to write the simulator in C++.
-After finishing the unit I went on the extend the processor somewhat.

 ## Features